mzac/gitlab-icinga2-ci-cd/README.md

     # Only push changes to prod server on the master branch
     - master
 ```

+* Note: This setup uses two custom Docker images, but you can still use the debian image .gitlab-ci.yml if you prefer: https://github.com/mzac/gitlab-icinga2-ci-cd/blob/master/gitlab-ci.yml.debian-image

 As soon as you save this file, your Gitlab will start to run this job.
 Under the CI / CD -> Jobs menu, you should see something happening: